Motovylivka, Kyiv Oblast: History

-Motovylivka is an ancient Ukrainian village founded between 1712-1714, when the terms of the Treaty of the Pruth (1711) forced Ukrainian Cossacks from Great Motovylivka (subjects of Моsкоia) to move to the left bank of the Stuhna.
+Motovylivka is an ancient Ukrainian village founded between 1712 and 1714, when the terms of the Treaty of the Pruth (1711) forced Ukrainian Cossacks from Great Motovylivka (subjects of Моsкоia) to move to the left bank of the Stuhna.

 On 18 November 1918, the Battle of Motovylivka was fought around the railway station.

 The name Chervona Motovylivka was established in 1940.
 Previous names were Chernecha Motovylivka, Kazenna Motovylivka and Kamenevo.

 In April 1917 one of the first sections of Prosvita society in Fastivschyna was founded.